PLAN: Variance-Aware Private Mean Estimation: Empirical Evaluation

 \subsection{Results}

 For the Gaussian case, we ran our experiments using Python 3.11.3 on a MacBook Pro with 24GB RAM, and the Apple M2 chip (8-core CPU).
-For the binary case, we had to run the experiments on a more powerful machine to support \instanceoptimalshort on the real world datasets.
+For the binary case, we had to run the experiments on a more powerful machine to support \instanceoptimalshort on the real-world datasets.
 While Kosarak and POS are sparse datasets, \instanceoptimalshort requires that the entire dataset (not just the sparse representation) is loaded into memory to perform a random rotation the algorithm uses as a preprocessing step.
-As a consequence, we ran the binary experiments using Python 3.6.9 on a machine with 512GB RAM, on a Intel(R) Xeon(R) CPU E5-2690 v4 @ 2.60GHz (56-core CPU).
-Even on this more powerful machine, a single run of \instanceoptimalshort took at least 26 minutes on Kosarak, and at least 9 minutes on POS.
-In comparison, \algorithmname spent an average of 12, and 9 seconds running on Kosarak and POS, respectively.
+As a consequence, we ran the binary experiments using Python 3.6.9 on a machine with 512GB RAM, on 2x Intel(R) Xeon(R) CPU E5-2690 v4 @ 2.60GHz (2x 14-core CPU).
+Even on this more powerful machine with multiprocessing using all cores, a single run of \instanceoptimalshort took at least 26 minutes on Kosarak, and at least 9 minutes on POS.
+In comparison, \algorithmname spent an average of 12 and 9 seconds running on Kosarak and POS, respectively.